Reality Defender Recognized by Gartner® as the Deepfake Detection Company to BeatRead More

 Deepfakes and synthetic media:

-The findings from this experiment demonstrate the necessity of integrating deepfake detection tools like Reality Defender directly and proactively into media analysis workflows.
+Cutting-edge[SC1] experiments like this demonstrate the necessity of integrating deepfake detection tools like Reality Defender directly and proactively into media analysis workflows.
 Detection must be seamless, rapid, and available at every level of command — from analysts to operational planners to strategic leadership.

 Reach out if you're interested in exploring how deepfake detection can supplement your workflows.